compumike/hairpin-proxy/README.md

 curl http://subdomain.example.com/ --haproxy-protocol
 ```

 The `dig` should show the external load balancer IP address.
-The `curl` should fail with `Empty reply from server` because NGINX expects the PROXY protocol.
+The first `curl` should fail with `Empty reply from server` because NGINX expects the PROXY protocol.
 However, the second `curl` with `--haproxy-protocol` should succeed, indicating that despite the external-appearing IP address, the traffic is being rewritten by Kubernetes to bypass the external load balancer.

 ### Step 1: Install hairpin-proxy in your Kubernetes cluster